AdobeDocs/analytics-platform.en/help/connections/create-connection.md

     In this example, "analytics_demo_data" is the name of the dataset.

 2. To show all the datasets that exist in Adobe Experience Platform, perform the `Show Tables` query .

+## Algorithmic pruning of large lookup datasets

+Ingesting data from a lookup dataset is limited to 10 million unique lookup keys; additional data is skipped.

+If you want to have your lookup dataset pruned using a specific algorithm (for example LIFO (last in, first out), FIFO (first in, first out), most occurrences, machine learning based key selection, or other options), contact Adobe for further assistance.